geoss/cdc-ncvhs-covid-2021/README.md

 # cdc-ncvhs-covid-2021
- presentation to the national center for vital and health statistics
+code for a presentation to the National Committee on Vital and Health Statistics